Why do great ideas fail to become great products?

 • A completed Business Experiment Template directly feeds the MVP development process: validated assumptions inform what the MVP must prove, and invalidated ones reveal what the product concept must change before any further investment.

-• In the product discovery workflow, the Business Experiment Template is the bridge between a promising idea and a development-ready product concept-it is how teams graduate from assumption to evidence.
+• In the product discovery workflow, the Business Experiment Template is the bridge between a promising idea and a development-ready product concept - it is how teams graduate from assumption to evidence.
+For the complete validation framework, see the startup idea validation guide.

 Key Takeaway